Sign Up

 What Are the Symptoms of Alzheimer’s Disease?

 Because the disease is progressive, symptoms appear over time.
-At first, there may be no outward signs, but small memory issues will appear and become worse as the disease advances.
-Family usually notices these signs first as they are very subtle.
-The person may (Halter, 2014):
+There may be no outward signs, but small memory issues will worsen as the disease advances.
+The family usually notices these signs first as they are very subtle.
+The person may (Halter, 2022):

 • Feel anxious or suspicious